 Go!

 GO!
 Evacuate immediately!
 Make sure all household members are accounted for.
-Close all windows and leave doors unlocked, leave exterior lights on so your house is visible to firefighters in the smoke.
+Close all windows, leave exterior lights on so your house is visible to firefighters in the smoke.
 Have several predetermined evacuation routes planned and choose the safest one.
 Head to your designated safe location (relative's house, motel, etc.).
 GO!

 Contacts